Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 • Know how to find mutual language with every person;

-• Learn to listen.
+• Know how to listen.

-Special cases of applying the rules of etiquette:
+Special cases of application of etiquette rules:

 7.2.
 Speech etiquette formulas

-Allow (those) to get to know you (with you).
+Let me get to know you (you).

-I would like to get to know you (you).
+I would like to meet you (you).

 Let me get to know you.